-I was here….
-400 million years ago; birthed red-hot lava into a sky-blue sky
+I was here ….
+400 million years ago when birth pangs rang out into a sky-blue sky

-I was here…. during the dark hungry years when Fr Burke came from the Claddagh to celebrate mass beneath a
+I was here…. during the dark years when Fr Burke came from the Claddagh to celebrate mass beneath a sky-blue sky.

-sky-blue sky.
-Blood was spilled and bread broken at my table to give hope and nourishment to a destitute
+Blood was spilled and bread broken on my table to give hope and nourishment to a

 Poem by Irene Hynes

 * An Raibh Tú ag an gCarraig?
 Is a coded Irish love song from Penal Times, it

 can be accessed on YouTube